-Bugs as Barometers: Invertebrates Help Measure Wetland Mitigation Success
+Bugs as Barometers: Invertebrates Help Measure Wetland Health

 For the Port, the tool will be a valuable resource for monitoring wetland mitigation sites and helping to determine whether mitigation efforts have improved wetland biological function.
-Plus, the results so far have been useful for and gratifying to Port natural resources staff.
-Dr. Mazzacano reported, “The Port’s Randall mitigation site was our dragonfly bonanza—the winner for dragonfly and damselfly diversity.”
+The results have already been gratifying to Port natural resources staff.
+According to Celeste Mazzacano, Ph.
+D., a staff scientist with the Xerces Society, “The Port’s Randall mitigation site was our dragonfly bonanza—the winner for dragonfly and damselfly diversity.”

 Though the biological assessment tool research is complete, the Port and the Xerces Society continue to work together at the Port’s mitigation site on Government Island.
 The Xerces Society assisted the Port in developing the grassland mitigation plan and selecting plant species that will be seeded on the site.
 Many of the plant species were specifically selected to provide a pollen and nectar source throughout the year for pollinators.
 The Xerces Society will conduct pollinator surveys to evaluate the richness, abundance, diversity, and composition of native pollinators before and after native grassland enhancements and invasive plant removal.

 Carrie Butler, Mitigation Site Manager, 503.415.6319